-Fundamental Analysis of Adani Enterprises: A week ago Gautam Adani made news by surpassing Bernard Arnault & family to become the third richest person in the world.
-His net worth stands at an astonishing $137.4 billion.
+Fundamental Analysis of Adani Enterprises: Some time ago Gautam Adani made news by surpassing Bernard Arnault & family to become the third richest person in the world.
+His net worth stood at an astonishing $137.4 billion.

 Have you ever wondered how this college dropout went on to become the 3rd richest in the world?
 And how his rise is closely tied to Adani Enterprises Ltd.?
 We will try to understand that today by doing a fundamental analysis of Adani Enterprises.